-Shipyard is a workflow automation sandbox for technical team members.
-As long as you know how to write a little bit of code in Python or Bash, you can build and launch almost anything that doesn't need a UI.
+Shipyard is a workflow automation platform for technical team members.
+As long as you know how to write a little bit of code in SQL, Python, Bash, you can build and launch almost any solution that doesn't need a UI.
 We've made the platform as easy as possible for you to take your existing coding skills, no matter how complex they are, and solve problems at scale.

-As long as you have at least one technical team member that can initially build solutions for the organization, other users of Shipyard are not required to know code.
+If you have proprietary business logic needs, you will likely need at least one technical team member that can initially build solutions for the organization.
+However, other users of Shipyard are not required to know code.
 We built the platform to allow business users the ability to easily access and take advantage of internally built solutions (Custom Blueprints).
-We are not comparable to no-code tools like Zapier and Tray.io.
-We don't provide any plug-and-play connections to existing 3rd party services, but do plan on providing some ready-to-use Starter Blueprints in the future.

 If you have an idea of something you want to solve, and you're not sure if it's possible with Shipyard, reach out to us!